zmetak/portfolio/docs/image-gallery-effects.md

     - Add the property `data-pswp-height` with the integer value of the image's height at full resolution
 3. Inside the anchor tag, add an `img` tag.
     - The `src` attribute of this img tag should point to the thumbnail you want to load
+4. Use the `alt` tag of the image to create a caption.
-4. Optional: If you want to add a caption to the image, add a `span` tag with the class of `pswp-caption-content`.
-Inside this span will be the contents of the caption
+5. Optional: If you want your caption to be a custom element with custom styles add a `span` tag with the class of `pswp-caption-content`, then this will be used as the caption.

 Then, we can initialize the galleries with caption support with the following snippet: